Building Call for Code apps using blockchain

 How you can implement blockchain into your Call for Code submission

-Welcome back to the third installment in our Call for Code Technology mini-series where I identify and explore one of the six core technology focus areas within Call for Code.
-You'll learn about a technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
-If you missed any of my other blog posts on building applications for Call for Code, check out my posts on IoT and Node-RED and AI.
+Welcome back to the second installment in our Call For Code Technology mini-series where I identify and explore the core technology focus areas within Call For Code.
+You’ll learn about a technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
+If you missed my other blog post on building applications for Call for Code, check out my post on AI.

 First things first: If you haven’t already done so, accept the 2019 Call for Code global challenge and join our community.

 Here in Part 2 of this mini-series, I talk about what blockchain is and how to get started with it.
 It’ll be quickly evident why blockchain is a great asset that’s worth integrating into your Call for Code solution!

 I recently met up with my colleague, Oliver Rodriguez, a developer advocate who specializes in all things blockchain, and asked him to give me a good overview on the technology.
 “Blockchain is a technology that allows participants in a network to share an immutable ledger in which all transactions recorded are propagated to all members.
 This allows everybody to have a single source of truth for what is being transacted on the network.
 Since everybody has a tamper-proof copy of the ledger, a certain level of trust is established in the contents of the ledger,” Oliver explained.